roughike/flutter_facebook_login/README.md

 facebookLogin.loginBehavior = FacebookLoginBehavior.webViewOnly;
 ```

+The complete API documentation lives with the source code, [which can be found here](https://github.com/roughike/flutter_facebook_login/blob/master/lib/flutter_facebook_login.dart).

 ## Installation

 To get things up and running, you'll have to declare a pubspec dependency in your Flutter project.